Gareth Jones (journalist): Soviet Union

 'We are waiting for death' was my welcome, but see, we still, have our cattle fodder.
 Go farther south.
 There, they have nothing.
 Many houses are empty of people already dead,' they cried.

 This report was denounced by Moscow-resident British journalist Walter Duranty, who had been obscuring the truth to please the Soviet regime.
-On 31 March, The New York Times published a denial of Jones's statement by Duranty under the headline "Russians Hungry, But Not Starving".
+On 31 March, The New York Times published on page 13 of its paper a denial of Jones's statement by Duranty under the headline "Russians Hungry, But Not Starving".
 Duranty called Jones's report "a big scare story".

 Historian Timothy Snyder has written that "Duranty's claim that there was 'no actual starvation' but only 'widespread mortality from diseases due to malnutrition' echoed Soviet usages and pushed euphemism into mendacity.
 This was an Orwellian distinction; and indeed George Orwell himself regarded the Ukrainian famine of 1933 as a central example of a black truth that artists of language had covered with bright colors."

-In Duranty's article, Kremlin sources denied the existence of a famine; part of The New York Times headline was: "Russian and Foreign Observers in Country See No Ground for Predictions of Disaster."
+Duranty's article claimed, citing multiple Soviet and foreign sources, "there is no famine"; part of The New York Times headline was: "Russian and Foreign Observers in Country See No Ground for Predictions of Disaster."

 On 11 April 1933, Jones published a detailed analysis of the famine in the Financial News, pointing out its main causes: forced collectivization of private farms, removal of 6–7 millions of "best workers" (the Kulaks) from their land, forced requisitions of grain and farm animals and increased "export of foodstuffs" from USSR, for which he wrote "it is not so much the Soviet Government as the world crisis, which is to blame".

 What are the causes of the famine?
 The main reason for the catastrophe in Russian agriculture is the Soviet policy of collectivisation.
 The prophecy of Paul Scheffer in 1929–30 that collectivisation of agriculture would be the nemesis of Communism has come absolutely true.